|Calmly Searching (#47240541)|

 Please click the "Edit" tab on the individual memorial, then the "Suggest A Correction" link on the specific memorial you would like me to update or transfer.
 PLEASE DO NOT SEND CORRECTIONS AS PUBLIC MESSAGES

 I spend a lot of time traveling, photographing, editing and posting my photos because I love doing it.
 It also gives me a lot of satisfaction if I can help others find their family.
-I do not mind if you use the photos for PERSONAL use.
+I do not mind if you use the photos for PERSONAL use, if you are attaching them to your family tree please note that you came by the photo via Find A Grave.

 I do not transfer to requesters who are rude/demanding, have no profile or who are collectors -- however,I'll always update and link memorials within a day or two or as time allows.